Slamy/Wiki_MiSTer/Using-MiSTer.md

-# Important MiSTer Menu Keys
-F12 - brings up the Menu.
-Once a Core is loaded, F12 can be used again to load a rom.

-ALT F12 - brings up the Core Menu

-F1 - changes the background

-F11 - bluetooth pairing menu  (for supported BT adaptors)

-F9 - Linux prompt (Press F12 to switch back to the MiSTer menu as necessary)

-Left Shift + Left Ctrl + Left Alt + Right Alt -  Reboot

-Windows + Print Screen - Screenshot

-***

 # Important Folders or files - what goes where!
 Note - If the folders or files don't exist make them!